-(2) All restricted stock vests in full on the third anniversary of the grant date (subject to provisions related to the grantee's death, retirement or a change of control) except for Mr. Kulaszewicz's November 7, 2007 grant that vests one third per year beginning on the third anniversary of the grant date.
+(2) All restricted stock vests in full on the third anniversary of the grant date (subject to provisions related to the grantee's death, retirement or a change of control).

-(3) The market value of the stock awards is based on the closing market price of our common stock as of September 30, 2012, which was \$69.55.
+(3) The market value of the stock awards is based on the closing market price of our common stock as of September 30, 2013, which was \$106.94.

 (4) This column shows the target number of performance shares outstanding.
 The payout can be from 0 to 200% of the target as described in footnote 2 to the Grants of Plan-Based Awards Table.
 All performance shares will vest and be paid out on the third anniversary of the grant date (subject to provisions relating to the grantee's death, disability or retirement or a change of control).
-The performance shares awarded on December 9, 2009 were earned at 173% of target.
-The Compensation Committee approved at its October 2012 meeting the payout of such performance shares in shares of our common stock, which resulted in the following number of shares being delivered to the named executive officers:
+The performance shares awarded on December 7, 2010 were earned at 180% of target.
+The Compensation Committee approved at its November 2013 meeting the payout of such performance shares in shares of our common stock, which resulted in the following number of shares being delivered to the named executive officers: